cfanatic/vsomeip-fuzzing/README.md

 # vsomeip-fuzzing

+This repository hosts a fuzzing environment for a [SOME/IP implementation](https://github.com/COVESA/vsomeip) developed by BMW AG.

 In the automotive industry, the SOME/IP protocol is used for Ethernet-based communication.
 It will gain in popularity in the future, since self-driving cars record large amounts of data which needs to be transmitted among sensors, actuators and control units in real-time.
 A robust protocol implementation is key for secure and safe vehicle operation.

-This repository hosts a fuzzing environment based on [AFL++](https://github.com/AFLplusplus/AFLplusplus) for a [SOME/IP implementation](https://github.com/COVESA/vsomeip) developed by BMW AG.
-The setup instructions below explain how to build the code examples of the [COVESA/vsomeip in 10 minutes](https://github.com/COVESA/vsomeip/wiki/vsomeip-in-10-minutes#first) tutorial, which are used as the fuzzing targets.
+Following targets are implemented on respective branches:

+- *master / feature-demo-afl*: Software fuzzing using [AFL++](https://github.com/AFLplusplus/AFLplusplus)
+- *feature-demo-someip*: Network fuzzing using [someip-protocol-fuzzer](https://github.com/cfanatic/someip-protocol-fuzzer)

 According to Wikipedia:
 > Fuzzing is an automated software testing technique that involves providing invalid, unexpected, or random data as inputs to a computer program.
 The program is then monitored for exceptions such as crashes, failing built-in code assertions, or potential memory leaks.